Almaty: Climate

 Almaty has a humid continental climate (Köppen climate classification: Dfa) with hot summers and cold winters.
 It is characterized by the influence of mountain–valley circulation.
 This is especially evident in the northern part of the city, located directly in the transition zone of the mountain slopes to the plains.

 Annual average air temperature is equal to 10 °C, the coldest month is January, -4.7 °C (on average), the warmest month (July) 23.8 °C (on average).
 In average years frost starts on about 14 October and ends on about 18 April, with sustained extreme cold from about 19 December to about 23 February, a period of about 67 days.
 Weather with temperature above 30 °C is average for about 36 days a year.
-In the center of Almaty, like any large city, there is a "heat island" – the average daily temperature contrast between the northern and southern suburbs of the city is 3.8% in the coldest days and 2.2% in the hottest five days.
+In the center of Almaty, like any large city, there is a heat island.
 Therefore, frost in the city center starts about 7 days later and finishes 3 days earlier than in the northern suburbs.
 Annual precipitation is about 650 to 700 mm.
 April and May are the wettest months, during which about a third of the city's annual precipitation is received.

 It is not uncommon to see snow or a cold snap hitting Almaty as late as the end of May.
 For example, in the last quarter century, such snowfalls were recorded on 13 May 1985, 1 May 1989, 5 May 1993 and 18 May 1998.
 The record latest snowfall in Almaty was on 17 June 1987.

 Almaty sometimes experiences winter rain, despite heavy preceding snowfall and low temperatures.
 The most memorable winter rain took place on 16 December 1996 during a military parade to celebrate the 5th anniversary of the Independence of the Republic.

 Almaty Weather Station's GM mostly records south-easterly wind (30%), its resistance increases during the summer (37%) and falls in winter (19%).
 Wind speeds exceed 15 m/s on about 15 days a year, on average.